Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Voting

-No less than thirty days prior to the election date, every member of the CDO who is eligible to vote will receive a list of candidates and biographies, and a ballot (or equivalent if voting is done electronically).
+No less than thirty days prior to the election date, every registrant of the CDO who is eligible to vote will receive a list of candidates and biographies, and a ballot or equivalent if voting is done electronically.

 Election Results

-As soon as possible after the election, the Registrar will inform Council, members of the College, and each eligible candidate of the results.
+As soon as possible after the election, the Registrar will inform the Board, registrants of the College, and each eligible candidate of the results.